baguette/baguette.github.com/_posts/2011-01-14-changing-jedit-eol-markers.markdown

 ![Character map](../../../images/charmap.png "Character map")

 Normally, adding a byte to a binary file can be disastrous.
-Many types of files contain information about the length of the file or offsets of particular things in the header.
+Many types of files contain information about the length of the file or offsets in the header.
 Class files don't, however.
 All offsets in the class file are specified as offsets from the end the constant pool.
-This is good news for those of us who want to modify those constants!
+This is good news for those of us who want to modify those constants, since it saves some work.

 But we can't just add the extra byte.
 We also have to change the length information.
 That's easy enough: I just changed the `00 01` to `00 02`.
 Then, to